 alpha tested0x1

 Causes the shader to become alpha tested, using the bump map's alpha channel as the transparency mask.
 Where the alpha channel is darker than 50% grey this shader will not be drawn, and otherwise is fully opaque.
 This is commonly used for foliage and grates.
+Note that these surfaces will still appear fully opaque to lightmaps and completely block light unless marked render-only (!) to cast no shadows.

 bump map is specular mask0x2